okekefrancis112/Lenda/README.md

 ## Description

 This repository contains the smart contracts source code for Lenda Lending Protocol.
-The repository uses Hardhat as development enviroment for compilation, testing and deployment tasks.
+The repository uses Hardhat as development environment for compilation, testing and deployment tasks.

 Lenda is a simple but powerful decentralized NFT lending protocol where users can participate as depositors or borrowers.
 Depositors provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralized fashion, using NFTs as collateral.